clairey-zx81/json-model/README.md

 - An Analysis of Defects in Public JSON Schemas.
   Claire Yannou-Medrala and Fabien Coelho.
-  In BDA 2023, 39eme conférence sur la gestion de données - Principes, technologies et applications.
+  In BDA 2023, 39ème conférence sur la gestion de données - Principes, technologies et applications.
   Also TR [A/794/CRI](https://www.cri.minesparis.psl.eu/classement/doc/A-794.pdf),
   Mines Paris - PSL, October 2023

-  Very brief introduction to version 0 at the end of the paper.
+  Brief introduction to version 0 at the end of the paper.

 - JSON Model: a Lightweight Featureful Description Language for JSON Data Structures.
   Fabien Coelho and Claire Yannou-Medrala.
   Technical Report [A/795/CRI](https://www.cri.minesparis.psl.eu/classement/doc/A-795.pdf),
   Mines Paris - PSL, May 2023

-  JSON Model version 0 (work in progress).
+  JSON Model version 0.

 ## Tool Installation

-Proof-of-concept compiler to test JSON Model is available as Python a command:
+Proof-of-concept compiler to test JSON Model is available as Python a command which can be installed with `pip` directly from GitHub:

 ```shell
 python -m venv venv